Skip to main content

 What happens to my recycling?

-After you place your recycling bin on the kerbside, the following process takes place.
+After you place your yellow bin on the kerbside, the following process takes place.

 1 Bin is collected

-Your recycling bin is collected, and the content is emptied into one of Council’s dedicated fleet of recycling trucks.
+Your yellow bin is collected, and the content is emptied into one of Council’s dedicated fleet of recycling trucks.

 2 Bin contents are transported to the recovery facility